#I really do like this aspect of the main character's development and didn't know how else to express it

 Maybe I read too much into it.
 But this post is basically me reading too much into things.

-What I like in the scene of MK meeting Macaque is the unsettling feeling you got about Macaque and still he appears like a genuine dude at the same time.
+What I like in meeting between MK and Macaque is the unsettling feeling you got about Macaque.
+But yet, he act sin such a compelling way, you can't help but see him as somewhat geniune.
 MK is the one to approach Macaque, to ask him his name, to question him, to ask him to be his mentor.
-So you got the illusion that MK has the choice here.
+MK is the one who initiate the contact, which creates the illusion that MK is the one in control, he's the one leading the dialogue with his questioning.
 At the same time, Macaque doesn't jump at the opportunity of being MK's mentor, he points out that “Monkey King” is already MK’s teacher (by the way this episode is one of the rare time in the entire series that Macaque calls Wukong “Monkey King”, obviously a way to not appear familiar with him to MK).

 So in theory he seems good right?